freedomofpress/encryption-works/encryption_works.md

 Every time you boot Tails you start from a clean state.
 Anything and everything you do gets erased on shutdown, and the system starts in a clean state.
 It's designed this way so that if you get infected with malware or create a history trail while using Tails, it's almost certainly gone the next time you boot up.

 (While Tails prevents many endpoint attacks, like all security tools, it is not 100% impervious to attacks.
-Recently, researchers have showed how attackers can implant malware in the BIOS —or the brains— of a computer, which may allow Tails to be [compromised](http://www.wired.com/2015/03/researchers-uncover-way-hack-bios-undermine-secure-operating-systems/).
+Recently, researchers have showed how attackers can implant malware in the BIOS — or the brains — of a computer, which may allow Tails to be [compromised](http://www.wired.com/2015/03/researchers-uncover-way-hack-bios-undermine-secure-operating-systems/).
 However, it's unclear how widespread this attack is or if it's particularly effective in the wild.)

 It's a good idea to install Tails on a fresh storage device (either a DVD or a USB stick) to ensure everything works as it should.
 There are two ways of installing Tails: